 The obligation to pay child support typically ends when your child turns 18 or graduates from high school

 whichever occurs later, your child graduates from high school or turning 18, is when the obligation to pay child support for that child ends.
 For most families, this is the most typical reason why The Child Support obligation of a parent like yourself is canceled.
-By reaching adulthood, your child is legally able to make decisions for him or herself and your conservatorships rights and duties and ask that child.
-We all know that the obligation and duties associated with parenting do not always stop at 18 but this is the number that the law provides as the latest appearance must provide the essentials of life for that child.
+By reaching adulthood, your child can legally make decisions for him or herself and your conservatorships rights and duties and ask that child.
+We all know that the obligation and duties associated with parenting do not always stop at 18, but this is the number that the law provides as the latest appearance must provide the essentials of life for that child.

-Once your child reaches either of these milestones you would need to file a petition to terminate child support withholding in the same court that your divorce or child custody came from.
+Once your child reaches either of these milestones, you would need to file a petition to terminate child support withholding in the same court that your divorce or child custody came from.
 You would provide evidence that your child had either turned 18 or graduated from high school.
 At that point, a judge would sign an order terminating your child support obligation that would be sent to the Texas attorney general's office.
 A correspondence would then be sent to your employer that no longer obligates them to withhold money to pay for child support each month.

 On the flip side, your duty and obligation to pay child support can be extended past your child's 18th birthday or graduation from high school.
-I am thinking about circumstances in which your child has special needs, mental or physical that require ongoing support past the age of majority.
+I am thinking about circumstances in which your child has special needs, mental or physical, that require ongoing support past the age of majority.
 Typically an arrangement would have been made in your divorce or child custody case for ongoing support to be made by you after high school graduation or the 18th birthday of your child.

 However, it could be that something was to happen in the intervening years after your divorce and your child's 18th birthday.
 In that case, your ex-spouse could file A modification petition with the family court to modify the child support orders to require additional years of child support.
-Hopefully, this last point is not relevant in your life but I did want to discuss it as we closed out today's topic.
+Hopefully, this last point is not relevant in your life, but I did want to discuss it as we closed out today's topic.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan